‘Trading Spaces’ Is Coming Back To TV In 2018: Where Is The Cast Today?

 Trading Spaces is about to make its official return to TLC next year.
-Following a 10-year hiatus, where is the cast today?
+Following a ten-year hiatus, where is the cast today?

 Us Magazine reports that TLC president Nancy Daniels confirmed the exciting news on Tuesday.
 “We are thrilled to expand in this space, and what better way to do that than to bring back Trading Spaces, the series that put property on the map,” Daniels shared.